 The Project is initially addressing visual acuity (VA) measurement, but is expected to expand to all main clinical procedures employed in the evaluation of the visual function for a general population.

-The importance of using standardized tests and notations for vision tests is unquestionable, but it may just be interesting to review how standardization may affect the most basic of the functions measured: Visual Acuity (VA).
+Standarization in healthcare is acknowledged as one of the most effective methods of improving quality patient care while reducing costs.
+However, it may just be interesting to review how standardization may affect the most basic of the vision functions measured: Visual Acuity (VA).

 The Importance of VA Standardization